APPROX4/Instagram-Profile-Downloader-Script/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## ⚠️ Warning

-This script is 80% AI-generated and 20% human-developed.
-Use responsibly and at your own risk.
-The developers are not responsible for any account restrictions or bans that may occur from using this tool.

 ## 🙏 Acknowledgments

 - Selenium WebDriver